 Primarily a classical trumpet player, Tristan Clarke’s focus on orchestral style and phrasing has made him stand out among musicians in the field today.
-Mr. Clarke joined the Jacksonville Symphony Orchestra as their new principal trumpet in the 2016-17 season after playing a year as a member of the Charlotte Symphony.
+Mr. Clarke joined the Jacksonville Symphony Orchestra as principal trumpet in 2016 after playing a year as a member of the Charlotte Symphony.
 Mr. Clarke’s commitment to orchestral music has provided him with opportunities to work with some of the finest musicians of our time including Charles Dutoit, Itzhak Perlman, Alan Gilbert, Leonard Slatkin, Michael Tilson Thomas, and James Levine.
 He has acted as a substitute member of the Boston Symphony Orchestra, Boston Symphony Brass, Boston Pops, Atlanta Symphony, and Roanoke Symphony.
 Tristan has performed in Carnegie Hall, Avery Fisher Hall, The Koussevitzky Music Shed at Tanglewood, and Alice Tully Hall.

 Mr. Clarke began his studies at the Peabody Institute studying with Joe Burgstaller and Edward Hoffman.
 He later completed his undergraduate degree at the Juilliard School in 2015 as a student of Mark Gould.
 While orchestral music is his passion, in the past three years Tristan has picked up the french horn and the piano as auxiliary instruments.
 At Juilliard, he performed in concert on french horn.